The History of the Vienna Prater (from 1766)

 The Prater Museum is located in the distinctive building of the Planetarium.
 Several souvenirs tell the story of the development of the Wiener Prater.

 A local Viennese historian, Hans Pemmer, amassed a huge collection of memorabilia and donated it to the City of Vienna.
-Today, they are exhibited in the Prater Museum and tell stories of the times when laundry girls, draymen and carriages formed the cityscape.
+Today, they are exhibited in the Prater Museum, a branch of the Vienna Museum, and tell stories of the times when laundry girls, draymen and carriages formed the cityscape.

 Besides paintings and photos, there are also historic merry-go-round figures, the old fortune teller machine; Maxi, the legendary ventriloquist or the huge lindworm in an old ghost train.
 Athletes and wrestlers, jumbos and midgets, artists sawed in half and other curiosities take the visitor on a charming journey in the past